 The Company enters into repurchase agreements.
 A repurchase agreement involves the sale of an asset to a counterparty together with a simultaneous agreement to repurchase the transferred asset or similar asset from such counterparty at a future date.
 The Company accounts for its repurchase agreements as collateralized borrowings, with the transferred assets effectively serving as collateral for the related borrowing.
 The Company's repurchase agreements typically range in term from 30 to 180 days.
 The principal economic terms of each repurchase agreement-such as loan amount, interest rate, and maturity date-are typically negotiated on a transaction-by-transaction basis.
 Other terms and conditions, such as relating to events of default, are typically governed under the Company's master repurchase agreements.
 Absent an event of default, the Company maintains beneficial ownership of the transferred securities during the term of the repurchase agreement and receives the related principal and interest payments.
 Interest rates on these borrowings are generally fixed based on prevailing rates corresponding to the terms of the borrowings, and interest is paid at the termination of the repurchase agreement at which time the Company may enter into a new repurchase agreement at prevailing market rates with the same counterparty, repay that counterparty and possibly negotiate financing terms with a different counterparty, or choose to no longer finance the related asset.
-In response to a decline in the fair value of the transferred securities, whether as a result of changes in market conditions, security paydowns, or other factors, repurchase agreement counterparty in order to reestablish the agreed-upon collateralization requirements.
+In response to a decline in the fair value of the transferred securities, whether as a result of changes in market conditions, security paydowns, or other factors, repurchase agreement counterparties will typically make a margin call, whereby the Company will be required to post additional securities and/or cash as collateral with the counterparty in order to reestablish the agreed-upon collateralization requirements.
 In the event of increases in fair value of the transferred securities, the Company generally can require the counterparty to post collateral with it in the form of cash or securities.
 The Company is generally permitted to sell or re-pledge any securities posted by the counterparty as collateral; however, upon termination of the repurchase agreement, or other circumstance in which the counterparty is no longer required to post such margin, the Company must return to the counterparty the same security that had been posted.
 The contractual amount (loan amount) of the Company's repurchase agreements approximates fair value, based on the short-term nature of the debt and the adequacy of the collateral.

 At any given time, the Company seeks to have its outstanding borrowings under repurchase agreements with several different counterparties in order to reduce the exposure to any single counterparty.
-As of March 31, 2020 and December 31, 2019, the Company had outstanding borrowings under repurchase agreements with 16 and 15 counterparties, respectively.
+As of March 31, 2021 and December 31, 2020, the Company had outstanding borrowings under repurchase agreements with 16 and 15 counterparties, respectively.

-The following table details the Company's outstanding borrowings under repurchase agreements as of March 31, 2020 and December 31, 2019:
+The following table details the Company's outstanding borrowings under repurchase agreements as of March 31, 2021 and December 31, 2020: